What does “American Art” even mean anymore?

 But here’s the thing: I’m not sure the definition of American art actually holds anymore.
 Or maybe more accurately, the idea of a national aesthetic itself is collapsing.
 And nowhere do we see that more clearly than at the Venice Biennale.
 Two years ago the central exhibition was titled “Foreigners Everywhere”.
 This year the curatorial framing shifts again toward “In Minor Keys.”
 Both exhibitions move away from certainty, monumentality, and fixed identity.
 The emphasis is no longer on dominant national narratives but on fragmentation, softness, hybridity, and overlapping histories.

 And this feels like a thing, or a shift.
 Because the old model of national art movements was built in a world where cultural identity was treated as stable.
 We had French art, American art, Italian art, British Art.
 Movements attached to geography and power structures that felt comparatively fixed.
 But contemporary culture no longer feels fixed, not personally, not globally.
-Artists live everywhere.
-Work everywhere.
-Show everywhere.
+Artists live everywhere, work everywhere and even show everywhere.
 They move between languages, identities, materials, and political contexts constantly.
-The internet flattened geography and globalised taste.
-The result is that national identity in art has become far less visually coherent.
+And let’s be honest, the internet flattened geography and globalised taste, and the result is that national identity in art has become far less visually coherent.

 And honestly?
 America itself has changed too.
-The dominant image of “American art” still tends to centre white male abstraction, but the actual story of American culture has always been far more unstable and plural than that narrative allowed.
-I think you can already feel the canon straining under the pressure of correction.
-Take Janet Sobel, for example.
-A self-taught immigrant woman from The Ukraine working from her kitchen table in Brighton Beach, experimenting with poured and dripped paint years before Pollock became synonymous with the technique.
-Clement Greenberg and Pollack both admitted they had seen her work and been affected by it.
-Yet history largely reduced her to a footnote in his story, which feels symbolic of the larger problem.
+While the dominant image of “American art” still tends to centre white male abstraction, the actual story of American culture has always been far more unstable and plural than that narrative allowed and I think you can feel the canon straining under the pressure of correction.
+Take Janet Sobel, for example, who is finally being recognised.
+Sobel was a self-taught immigrant woman from The Ukraine working from her kitchen table in Brighton Beach, experimenting with poured and dripped paint years before Pollock became synonymous with the technique.
+Clement Greenberg and Pollock both admitted they had seen her work and been affected by it, yet history largely reduced her to a footnote in Pollack’s story, which feels symbolic of the larger problem.

 Even the American pavilion at Venice this year seems to reflect that uncertainty.
 Alma Allen’s biomorphic sculptures don’t exactly project the muscular certainty of postwar American dominance.
 If anything, they feel unresolved.
 Ambiguous.
 Soft around the edges.
 Every sculpture titled “Not Yet Titled” so that none of them are fixed, or complete.
 They are somehow still becoming and that honestly might be the most accurate description of America itself right now.

-Because I am sure that “American art” was never a stable aesthetic category in the first place, it was always just a projection, a political construction, a market invention, an export and a story America told the world about itself until the world accepted it as truth.
+Because I am sure that “American art” was never a stable aesthetic category in the first place, it was always just a projection, an export and market/political construct and a story America told the world about itself until the world accepted it as real.

 And now we are entering a moment where those certainties are fracturing though not disappearing entirely.
-Pollock still sells.
-Rothko still soars in museums (and for good reason).
-The market still overwhelmingly rewards the mythology of postwar American power.
-But the cultural conversation is shifting underneath it all.
-The centre no longer holds in quite the same way.
-And maybe that’s healthy.
-Maybe the most interesting thing about American art today is that nobody entirely agrees on what it is anymore.
+Pollock still sells, while Rothko still soars in museums (and for good reason) and the market still overwhelmingly rewards the mythology of postwar American power.
+But the cultural conversation is shifting underneath it all because the centre no longer holds in quite the same way.
+And maybe that’s healthy, because maybe the most interesting thing about American art today is that nobody entirely agrees on what it is anymore.

-But underneath that official version of “American art” was always another America pushing back against it.The immigrant artists, the black artists, the women artists, the self-taught artists.
-Artists whose relationship to the country was conflicted, unstable, angry, unresolved.
+And in fact, I think that is what American art has actually really been about all along.
+It has struggled with the impossibility of defining itself because the dominant narrative was always so narrowly white, male, and monumental.
+Underneath that official version of “American art” was always another America pushing back against it made by the immigrant artists, the black artists, the women artists, the self-taught artists, the artists whose relationship to the country was conflicted, unstable, angry, and unresolved.

-Which is why I keep thinking about the quote Zoé Whitley read during the talk from Faith Ringgold which said:
+Which is why I keep thinking about the quote Zoé Whitley read during the talk at the Royal Academy from Faith Ringgold which said:

 “I have watched freedom being restricted every day of my life.
 I don’t mind struggling.
 At least, here in America you have the freedom to struggle.”

 That line feels incredibly important in the context of American art history.
 Because maybe American art is not defined by a single aesthetic at all.
 Maybe its defining characteristic is the struggle over who gets included in the story in the first place.
-The constant friction between the official mythology of America and the people living the reality.
-The rub between power and resistance, visibility and erasure and even freedom and exclusion.
-And maybe that is why the idea of a fixed national art now feels increasingly impossible.
+The constant friction between the official mythology of America and the more real lived experience.
+Which is why the idea of a fixed national art now feels increasingly impossible.
 Not because American art has lost its identity, but because we are finally seeing how many competing versions of America were always there underneath it.

 Which is precisely what Alvaro does in his work time and time again, and what he did on stage too.
 His practice refuses singular identity.
 It moves between geographies, histories, materials, and cultural references without asking permission to belong neatly to any one category.
-The work understands America not as a fixed image, but as a collision of migrations, contradictions, aspirations, and inherited histories all happening at once.
+The work understands and shows America not as a fixed image, but as a collision of migrations, contradictions, aspirations, and inherited histories all happening at once.
+And it’s all the better for that.

 Next